Austin Gallery

 Also Great

-Buy this if you want a pochade that reads as visually traditional — mahogany, brass, leather strap — and you appreciate the historical lineage of plein air equipment.
-Sienna's design is closer to the original 19th-century French boxes than any modern competitor.
+Buy this if you want a pochade that reads as visually traditional and you appreciate the historical lineage of plein air equipment.
+The large size gives you room to work without jumping to a full studio easel.

 What we don't like